Relintai/pandemonium_engine_docs/development/compiling/compiling_for_windows.rst

 - `MinGW-w64 <http://mingw-w64.org/>`__ with GCC can be used as an alternative to Visual Studio.
 Be sure to install/configure it to use the ``posix`` thread model.
 - `Python 3.5+ <https://www.python.org/downloads/windows/>`_.
-- `SCons 3.0 <https://www.scons.org/>`_ build system.
-If using Visual Studio 2019,
+  **Make sure to enable the option to add Python to the ``PATH`` in the installer.**
-  you need at least SCons 3.1.1.
+- `SCons <https://www.scons.org/>`_ build system.
+Using the latest release is recommended, especially for proper support of recent Visual Studio releases.

 .. note:: If you have `Scoop <https://scoop.sh/>`_ installed, you can easily
           install MinGW and other dependencies using the following command::